Friday, April 27, 2012

 Preheat oven to 350 degrees.

 Remove a small scoop of the fig meat from the center of each fig half, leaving a small indent for the cheese.
 Place the figs cut side up on a baking sheet.
-Dollop ½ ounce of goat cheese on each fig. Bake until warmed through and cheese just melted, about 5 minutes.
+Dollop ½ ounce of goat cheese on each fig. Bake until warmed through and cheese is just melted, about 5 minutes.
 Serve two halves to a plate, and drizzle with the fig balsamic vinegar.
 Serve with baguette.

 Serves four.